ISSUES AND IDEAS

 Collaborative Growth: Inclusive city planning that emphasizes accessibility, walkability and affordable housing.

-Work directly with District 5 by hosting community meetings and mapping to identify opportunities for growth.
+Work directly with District 5 by hosting community meetings and mapping to identify opportunities for growth.- Prioritizing new parks that broaden residents’ access to recreation,green space and the arts.

 - Leveraging impact and utility connection fees to incentivize affordable housing development.